shoelace-style/shoelace/source/docs/customizing.md

    easier to customize the library as a whole but still lets users change individual components.

-   Never change or override core variables in your extension!
+   Never change or override core variables!
 */
 :root {
   --accordion-bg-color: var(--component-bg-color);